Impact of the COVID-19 pandemic on the environment: Food production

 Small-scale farmers have been embracing digital technologies as a way to directly sell produce, and community-supported agriculture and direct-sell delivery systems are on the rise.
 These methods have benefited smaller online grocery stores which predominantly sell organic and more local food and can have a positive environmental impact due to consumers who prefer to receive deliveries rather than travel to the store by car.
 Online grocery shopping has grown substantially during the pandemic.

 While carbon emissions dropped during the pandemic, methane emissions from livestock continued to rise.
 Methane is a more potent greenhouse gas than carbon dioxide.

 Retail

 Due to lockdowns and COVID-19 protocols, many consumers switched to online shopping during the pandemic, which resulted in a 32% increase in e-commerce.
 This caused an increase in packaging waste.
 Many online purchases were for essential items; however 45% of shoppers made non-essential purchases, such as clothing.
-There remains an ongoing debate about whether online shopping was more environmentally friendly than shopping in stores, and currently there is no conclusion as to which is best.
+There remains an ongoing debate about whether online shopping is more environmentally friendly than shopping in stores.
 Both online and in-person shopping had aspects that helped and hurt the environment.
 For example, shipping products to individual consumers could equally as detrimental to the environment as powering a brick and mortar shop.
 Another factor to consider was that 20% of online returns ended up in landfills because they could not be resold as new merchandise.